Genomon-Project/paplot-doc/data_mat.rst

   SAMPLE03,intronic,PIK3CA
   SAMPLE03,downstream,SEPT12

-When the input data has not header (column names), then we need to set the column number to each key in the ``[result_format_mutation]`` section of the configuration file.
+When the input data has no header (column names), it is necessary to set the column number to each key in the ``[result_format_mutation]`` section of the configuration file.

 .. code-block:: cfg
   :caption: example/mutation_noheader/paplot.cfg